justone/endot-hugo/content/post/2012-05-10-graphing-presentation-times-with-r-slash-ggplot2.markdown

 ---
 layout: post
-title: "Graphing presentation times with R/ggplot2"
+title: Graphing presentation times with R/ggplot2
-date: 2012-05-10 19:45
+date: '2012-05-10 19:45:00'
 comments: true
-categories:
+tags:
-- R
+- r
+slug: graphing-presentation-times-with-r-slash-ggplot2
 ---

 I've been kicking around this bit of R code for the last couple of months, and so I thought I would share it.